pchico83/development/README.md

 okteto stack deploy
 ```

+or deploy the Git repository https://github.com/pchico83/development from the Okteto UI.

 ## Develop with Okteto

 Connect to your remote development environment with the command below.
 This will keep you code synchronized, and open a remote shell into the development container.